kokkos/kokkos/DEVELOPER.md

 ### Defining Kokkos Config Macros

-Sometimes you may want to add `#define Kokkos_X` macros to config header.
+Sometimes you may want to add `#define Kokkos_X` macros to the config header.
 This is straightforward with CMake.
 Suppose you want to define an optional macro `KOKKOS_SUPER_SCIENCE`.
 Simply go into `KokkosCore_config.h.in` and add